BeSpunky/angular-google-maps/wiki/Internal-Workings.md

 * Am I willing to repeat myself and duplicate code?
 **Hell no.**

-## Events
-So you created 20 `EventEmitter` objects in your component.
-How do you connect them to the native event?
-Maybe you go through the events one by one, call the native `addListener` function, then in the handler you call the `emit()` method on the appropriate emitter...

-Do you blindly register handlers for every event, even if the component's user didn't require it?

-## Functions
-Theoretically, our map component could simply instantiate and expose a native map object.
-But what's the fun in that? 😉 More importantly, once the user got his hands on the native object, what control do we have over execution?
-Non.

-🥁 Here comes the wrapper...
-We create a class to wrap the native map, and for each function we need from the native object we create a wrapper method to delegate the call.
-Now we are in control.

-T
 # Solution
 `@bespunky/angular-google-maps` implements different tools which play together nicely to automate the process of wrapping and delegation: